SungHo3268/KoGEM/README.md

-# Polishing Every Facet of the GEM: Testing Linguistic Competence in LLMs and Humans
+# Polishing Every Facet of the GEM: Testing Linguistic Competence of LLMs and Humans in Korean

 [![CC BY 4.0][cc-by-shield]][cc-by]
 [![KOGL TYPE 1][kogl-1-shield]][kogl-1]